 Topic Overview: Overview

-What is remote sensing?
-To find out, try playing the online activity "Far and Near, Near and Far."
-Or try one of the other great activities on remote sensing.
+What is a system?
+What do you know about the Earth system?
+To find out, try playing the online activity Earth System Cards.
+Or try one of the other great activities on the Earth system.
 You might have questions.
 Don't worry.
-We gathered some facts about remote sensing.
+We gathered some facts about the Earth system.